A list may be quarantined upon import or after a marketing email send if any of the following conditions are met:

-- The list directly contributed to a high hard bounce rate (15% or higher) on multiple emails sent through HubSpot.
+- The list directly contributes to a high hard bounce rate (15% or higher) on multiple emails sent through HubSpot.
 For reference, a hard bounce rate of 1% is typically considered normal in the email industry.

 - The list contains emails with a known history of high hard bounce rates based on HubSpot's historical email data.
 These emails are also referred to as global bounces.

 - Contacts were added through suspicious form activity.
 This scenario is most likely caused by a third-party with the intent of spamming the recipients' inboxes.